The great caravan

 impaled like a spitted partridge upon the gronth’s horn.

 to pull it free form the gigantic carcass of its vanquished foe.
 But doing

 so left it vulnerable, and the Valtor warriors closed in on both sides.

 The clever warriors speared the beast on both sides, one man finding the

 creature’s throat.
-The gronth pulled free its bloodied horn, and wailed at the leaden
+The gronth pulled free its bloodied horn, and wailed

-were exchanged.
+and greetings were exchanged.
 Dangar might have assisted them in slaying

 the gronth, but the leader of the blond warriors seemed suspicious at first;

 “I have never heard of that tribe.”